supergillis/supersam/README.md

 ### `sam-cdk environment`

-The `sam-cdk environment` command generates a file that can be used as `env-vars` option to the SAM CLI.
+The `sam-cdk environment` command creates a file that can be used as `env-vars` option to the SAM CLI.
 The command looks for all the Lambda functions in the given template.
 The environment variables of those Lambda functions are loaded from the stack with the given stack name and stored in the given output file.

 ```shell
 sam-cdk environment --stack STACK_NAME --template ./cdk.out/stack.template.json --output ./environment.json